 Gauge describes the size of knitted stitches.
-It is a measure of how large the stitches are, and is defined by how many stitches and rows or rounds there are in one inch (or 4 inches) of knitted fabric.
+It is a measure of how large the stitches are, and is defined by how many stitches and rows or rounds there are in one inch (2.5cm) or 4 inches (10cm) of knitted fabric.
+Why is this important?

 Every knitter is different – we hold our needles and yarn slightly differently, we are more tense or relaxed as we work.
 This means is that if I knit a square using aran weight yarn and 5mm needles, and Alexa knits a square using exactly the same yarn and needles, the two squares of fabric will likely be slightly different sizes because Alexa and I have different tensions.

 Why does gauge matter… what is it FOR?

 The gauge stated on knitting patterns acts as a universal equalizer – it allows different knitters to follow the same pattern and achieve the desired size.

 If a sweater pattern was simply written for worsted weight yarn and 5mm needles, then everyone’s sweaters would come out differently – there would be no way to predict finished size.

 So instead of simply casting on with the needle size suggested in the pattern, when knitting garments you must make a ‘gauge swatch’, to confirm which needle size you will need to achieve the pattern gauge.